 “Be supportive and don’t judge them,” advises Daniel Gray, an 18-year veteran coach who teaches coaching skills to American Youth Soccer Organization volunteers throughout Los Angeles.
 “Assume that they’re always trying their best.”

-“For God’s sake, do not embarrass them by screaming at an official,” Thompson says.
+Finally: “Do not embarrass them by screaming at an official,” Thompson says.

 6. Listen to Your Teen